LouieSankey/Quik_Server/SQL-cheatsheet.md

 `psql -U username -d db_name -f ./sql-script.sql`

 edit, copy and past this in:
-`psql -U postgres -d example_database -f ./seeds/seeds.example_table.sql` `psql -U postgres -d bookmarks_test -f ./seeds/seeds.bookmarks.sql`
+`psql -U postgres -d quik -f ./seeds/seeds.pins.sql` `psql -U postgres -d bookmarks_test -f ./seeds/seeds.bookmarks.sql`

--f ./migrations/001.do.create-bookmarks-table.sql
+-f ./migrations/001.do.create_user.sql

 In a script.sql use keyword BEGIN; and COMMIT; to wrap multiple scripts you want treated as one